gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ```

 A little detail, but sometimes it matters a lot when you are amid the heat of the code.

+### PriorityQueue polyfill

+`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue introduced since .NET 6.
+The polyfill makes it available to all supported .NET versions.

 ## Usage